 - Keystone applications written years ago have hundreds of thousands of lines of code, so rewriting it is too expensive and too time consuming

 - A prewritten package can be an option, but it is often not able to offer the unique software features the business needs to maintain its competitive advantage

 - Tweaking/changing the prewritten package to provide those features can be expensive.
 Therefore, the keystone application is tough to replace

 So, after considering all the above options, an effective IBM i application modernization is the answer to this common business problem.
 IBM Open Access provides a more effective and pleasing user interface for keystone/old or legacy applications.
 This strategy has made application modernization a strategic, long-term solution.
 You can modernize your keystone application in a step by step, practical manner.
 By doing so, you are laying the groundwork for application growth and improvement later.

 For example, RPG have an open access tools like Profound UI ,LANSA for application modernization that preserves the existing RPG code source and are used by many organizations.

 The latest version of the tool provides these features:

 - Advanced security and parameter markers

 Legacy applications, especially those that have green screens, require modernization to meet the demands of today’s every day user.
 RPG has always been the primary language compatible with IBM i.
 Often, migrating an application completely to some new platform is not feasible.
 Therefore, methods like integrating APIs is recommended to change the interface of your application and keep the code you trust and have invested in.
+Organizations migrate to other platforms thinking there are no IBM i experts left, as many IBM i experts are at the retiring age.
+But there are organizations that have in-depth expertise in maintaining your IBM i system.
 To proceed with the modification process, always get an expert’s advice.
 Expert advice can help you deliver a new interface that your user’s can rely on with minimum disruption.